ansible/ansible/docs/docsite/rst/user_guide/playbooks_error_handling.rst

 .. _playbooks_error_handling:

 ***************************
-Error handling or Exception handling in playbooks
+Error handling/Exception handling in playbooks
 ***************************

 When Ansible receives a non-zero return code from a command or a failure from a module, by default it stops executing on that host and continues on other hosts.
 However, in some circumstances you may want different behavior.
 Sometimes a non-zero return code indicates success.
 Sometimes you want a failure on one host to stop execution on all hosts.
 Ansible provides tools and settings to handle these situations and help you get the behavior, output, and reporting you want.